tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 categories: ["productivity", "work-life balance"]
 ---

 I recently joined a weekly "life retro" group that some former teammates have been running.
-Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provided an opportunity to discuss how we are doing building software, they have been using the retro format to discuss how they are doing building their lives.
+Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provided an opportunity for teams to discuss how they are doing building software, this group has been using the retro format to discuss how they are doing building their lives.
 Specifically, they ask "what went well, that we want to keep doing" and "what went poorly, that we want to do differently."

 During my first session, my answer to what went poorly was a feeling of being behind on my work tasks.
 More accurately, it was my reaction to this feeling.
-I tried to "fix" the problem by working more; this meant staying later, taking shorter lunch breaks (many of them at my desk), and fewer/shorter walks for the dogs.
+I tried to "fix" the problem by working more; this meant staying later and taking fewer and shorter breaks.

 This is far from the first time I have tried taking the "work more" approach, and, sadly, even though I am writing myself a blog post to remember to do otherwise, it probably will not be the last.
 Despite countless reminders to "work smarter, not harder," when a deadline is approaching, it is easy to fall into a mindset of throwing more time at the problem.